How Do I Become a Surrogate? 10 Steps Potential Surrogates Can Expect

 10. Take Care of YOU

 Many surrogates have told us that the most wonderful thing about delivering a baby for intended parents is that they can be discharged from the hospital and go home and REST … because they don’t have a newborn baby to care for!
-And that is exactly what you should do: rest and relax.
+And that is precisely what you should do: rest and relax.
 Let your body heal.
 Spend time with your children and family.

 Relationships Between Surrogates and Parents After Birth